 It’s important to have multiple communication channels in your community outreach.
 Let’s first dive into the reasons why this is important.

 Your message will get across more effectively when you utilize tools that resonate with your residents.
-It’s a good idea to give your residents the option to choose how they prefer to hear from you.
+It’s a good idea to let your residents choose how they prefer to hear from you.

 Residents will feel included when they are informed in a way that works best for them.
 They are more likely to tune in to what is going on in the community and become engaged.
-When you use multiple communication methods to keep your residents engaged, you’re also more likely to reach quorum in your annual board meetings.
+Using multiple communication methods to keep your residents engaged makes you more likely to reach a quorum in your annual board meetings.

 Meet Different Needs

 Different needs call for different communication methods.
 For example, some of your residents might like to receive text message reminders for upcoming board meetings.
 You may also have different groups of residents who would like to receive newsletters in an email format vs print.

 The lack of communication or not using the right channels can increase your community’s risk of getting sued by homeowners.
 Your community can save thousands of dollars in litigation costs when communicating frequently and clearly.

 Every community’s governing documents or state laws differ, so it’s important to understand what they require to comply.
 For example, a Florida law that went into effect in 2019 requires condo associations with over 150 units to post documents on a password-protected site or portal.
 By contrast, Nevada now requires all community associations to send postal mail for all communications and other electronic means they already use.

 Now that you understand the role of good communication in your community, we’ll dive into various forms of communication you can use.
 You can click on any communication method in the table of contents to learn more about it.